This file lives in project knowledge alongside data.json (source of truth).

 Each ally has one type:

-Type Element What it is
+| Type | Element | What it is |

-loot Air Person, moment, or resource that brings clarity or genuine appreciation
+Air | Person, moment, or resource that brings clarity or genuine appreciation |

-spell Fire Action or leverage point that reliably overcomes friction
+Fire | Action or leverage point that reliably overcomes friction |

-liberatingBelief Earth True belief that frees from unnecessary suffering
+Earth | True belief that frees from unnecessary suffering |

-sources Water Activity or environment that reliably produces genuine aliveness
+Water | Activity or environment that reliably produces genuine aliveness |

-Naming: Nouns only — name the thing, not the act.
+Naming: Nouns only.
+Name the thing, not the act.
 “Morning Run” not “Go Running”.

-corruption (optional) — how the user’s own patterns block them from fully receiving what this ally offers.
-Not the ally’s downsides — the user’s internal blocks.
+corruption (optional): the user’s own patterns blocking them from fully receiving this ally.
+Not the ally’s downsides; the user’s internal blocks.
+Listen for: avoiding something they’ve said helps; guilt or ambivalence around something nourishing; enjoyment interrupted by self-criticism.
 Only include when clearly evidenced.

 { "name": "BJJ", "type": "sources", "desc": "...", "why": "...", "corruption": "..." }